the x factor in college admissions

 Resume.
 The high school resume gives you a more in-depth way to highlight your hook than by just naming it on the application activities list.

 Letters of recommendation.
 Ask your mentors to emphasize your chosen hook in their letters of recommendation.
+Make sure you give your mentors all the information about your hook that they will need to complete their letters.

 For more information regarding the x factor in college admissions, talk to your high school counselor.
 He/she may be able to help you dig into your background and experiences to find a hook that may just get you into your top choice college.
 Good luck!